mandeepairborne/samweb/content/demo/index.md

 - `pixels`: Uses nearest neighbor algorithm for scaling, useful for keeping pixel-art sharp.
 - `transparent`: Removes rounded corners and shadow, useful for transparent images.
 - `no_hover`: Removes zoom on hover.

-Variables should be comma-separated and be inside the brackets.

 ```jinja2
 {{/* image(url="image.png", alt="This is an image" no_hover=true) */}}